If you approach JDK 26 expecting “new APIs”, you’ll miss the bigger picture.

 JDK 26 is about evolution, not invention.

-If you understand these changes, you’re not just learning JDK 26, you’re learning the future design of Java applications.
+If you understand these changes, you are learning the future design of Java applications.

 - What problem does Structured Concurrency solve?